Literal Translation of the Metta Sutta - Sutta Nipata 1.8 Heart Heart

 Etaṃ satiṃ adhiṭṭheyya,

-this / mindfulness / fix attention (on)
+this / mindfulness / would fix attention (on)

 brahmametaṃ vihāraṃ idhamāhu.